 I recently chatted with a sales person who told me that his persuasive strategy was to completely overwhelm his audience with information so that they don't have any choice but hire him.

 The problem is that he has no idea what value he creates for the audience.
 Overwhelm is not a compelling reason to buy.

 To create value, give your best tip away for FREE!
 Yes, you read that right – give your best idea to away.
 Give the audience something that they can implement right after your presentation.

 When you create value, the next natural step is talking about how you can create EVEN more value.
-(Need help figuring out what the best tip is for your audience…check out my Presentation Sweet Spot Guide that motivates your audience to action).

 5. Tell a story

 During every sales presentation or conversation, there comes a time when you need your listeners to imagine a future with you in it.

 Story is the perfect vehicle for time travel.

 Well-told stories engage our brains and make people feel like the story is happening to them.

 Not only that human are hard wired to relate a story to themselves.
 How many times have you told a story only to have a friend say to you “That reminds of a time that I….”?